 We help institutions in this regards in several ways:

-- In-house tailor-made workshops on the quantitative finance impacts (valuation, risk, value transfer, model validation, new instruments).
-Typical agenda available on our training page.
+- In-house tailor-made workshops on the quantitative finance impacts (valuation, risk, value transfer, model validation, new instruments, protocol, bilateral agreements).
+Typical introductory agenda available on our training page.
+More quantitative finance in-depth versions can be tailor made to each client.

 Independent impact assessment

-- We use our own production grade systems developed over the last years
+- We use our own production grade systems, including Fallback Transformers, developed over the last years

-- Run existing different hypothesis for fallbacks and spreads on exiting portfolios
+- Run different hypothesis for fallbacks and spreads on exiting portfolios

 - Analysis of re-papering and protocols impacts, cost of protocol signature